jenden/intro-to-git/README.md

 The goal is at the end of this lab you should are Git literate (giterate?).
 You'll know why it's useful, the basics of how it works, how to follow a simple analysis workflow and enough about advanced capabilities that you can decide if you want to learn more.

+### Questions

+1. Have you used a version control system before?
+2. How comfortable are you with using a command line interface?
+3. How often do you anticipate writing code in your career?

 ### What you'll need